DavidHe1127/Mr.He_HandBook/Cloud,Tooling/iam.md

 #### Pass role

-It allows users to determine which role (instance profile) needs to assigned to instance when launching a new instance.
+It allows users to determine which role (instance profile) needs to be assigned to instance when launching a new instance.

 ```json
 {